Frequently Asked Questions:

 - During their first semester in the program, students enroll in a one-credit course entitled “The Nature of Inquiry” (HON 100).
 This foundational course explores an issue or topic from a number of disciplinary perspectives.
 The goal is to acquaint students with the fundamental ways in which various disciplines pose questions and seek answers.

-- After completing HON 100, and during the next three years, honors students must take one course or tutorial in each of the four modes of inquiry (a total of 12 credit hours).
+- After completing HON 100, and during the next three years, honors students must take one course in each of the four modes of inquiry (a total of 12 credit hours).
 Honors courses are offered every semester by some of Western's most distinguished professors in these modes.
-Honors courses may include topics such as the history of violence in America, computers and society, or a course on cognition.
+Honors courses may include topics such as climate and civilization, history of music in America, or a course on innovation.

 - Students must also complete three honors activities.
 They may volunteer at a local agency, present at a state or regional conference, tutor students, be an active member of the HSO, or even opt to study abroad.

 - Lastly, students must complete the honors capstone seminar (HON 400) which involves examining an issue from a number of vantage points.

 Students may also apply to participate in a one or two-year associate version of the honors program.
 Requirements include completion of two honors activities, two honors courses and the capstone seminar (HON 400).

 At the heart of the act of knowing lies general epistemes or “modes of inquiry” that organize the way scholars approach and frame the objects or ideas they seek to understand.
 The honors curriculum is designed to expose students to four of these broadly conceived modes and to provide experience in how they shape questions and, ultimately, the methods by which these questions are answered.